 Section 3: Special Meetings: Special meetings may be called at the request of the

-(b) Notwithstanding any other provision of these Articles, the Corporation shall not carry on any other activities not permitted to be carried on (1) by a corporation exempt from federal income tax under Section 501 (c) (3) of the Internal Revenue Code or (2) by a corporation contribution to with are deductible under Section 170 (c)(2) of the Internal Revenue Code.
+(b) Notwithstanding any other provision of these Articles, the Corporation shall not carry on any other activities not permitted to be carried on (1) by a corporation exempt from federal income tax under Section 501 (c) (3) of the Internal Revenue Code or (2) by a corporate contribution to with are deductible under Section 170 (c)(2) of the Internal Revenue Code.

-(C) No substantial part of the activities of this corporation shall consist of carrying on propaganda, or otherwise attempting to influence legislation, and the corporation shall not participate or intervene in any candidate for public office.
+(C) No substantial part of the activities of this corporation shall consist of carrying on propaganda or otherwise attempting to influence legislation, and the corporation shall not participate or intervene in any candidate for public office.

 PHANTOM GALLERY CHICAGO NETWORK